dnhai0311/UmaProject/README.md

    - Choose Uma character (if you need to filter events)
    - Press "Start Scanning" to begin scanning
    - The program will automatically recognize events and display detailed information

+**Interface tips:**
+- You can resize the window to display content as you prefer
+- The position and size of the window will be remembered for the next session
+- You can drag the gray bar in the results section to hide the Name/Type/Owner area to show more of the Choices
+- Light mode has not been fully optimized - for best experience, use Dark mode

 ### Main Features
 - Automatic event recognition through OCR